syncarr/syncarr/README.md

-    quality_match = HD- # (Radarr only) regex match to only sync content that matches the set quality (ie if set to 1080p then only movies with matching downloaded quality of 1080p will be synced) tag_filter = Horror # (Sonarr/Radarr v3 only) sync movies by tag name (seperate multiple tags by comma (no spaces) ie horror,comedy,action) tag_filter_id = 2 # (Sonarr/Radarr v3 only) sync movies by tag id (seperate multiple tags by comma (no spaces) ie 2,3,4)
+    quality_match = HD- # (Radarr only) regex match to only sync content that matches the set quality (ie if set to 1080p then only movies with matching downloaded quality of 1080p will be synced) tag_filter = Horror # (Sonarr/Radarr v3 only) sync movies by tag name (seperate multiple tags by comma (no spaces) ie horror,comedy,action) tag_filter_id = 2 # (Sonarr/Radarr v3 only) sync movies by tag id (seperate multiple tags by comma (no spaces) ie 2,3,4) blacklist = movie-name-12,movie-name-43,432534,8e38819d-71be-9e7d-b41d-f1df91b01d3f # comma seperated list of content slugs OR IDs you want to never sync from A to B (no spaces)
+         # the slug is the part of the URL after "/movies/" (for Radarr), "/series/" (for Sonarr), or "/artist/" (for Lidarr)

     [*arrB]
     url = http://127.0.0.1:8080